Since it joined the list

 What price action says about HLF.

-HLF qualifies for the Red List on decline depth — down -36.1% from its rolling 252-day high.
-Past 30% with the high set inside the last four months — the recency clause that often precedes further breakdown.
-Depth plus recency: this is the pattern many investors call a falling knife.
+HLF qualifies for the Red List on decline depth — down -40.4% from its rolling 252-day high.
+Past the 40% threshold, the deepest tier in the taxonomy.

 Questions about HLF